-Advanced placement, CLEP, or other nontraditional credit in required non-science courses awarded by an accredited college or university may be utilized to satisfy academic prerequisites.
+Advanced placement credit, CLEP credit, or other nontraditional credit in required non-science courses awarded by a regionally accredited college or university may be utilized to satisfy academic prerequisites.
 Such credit may also be utilized to satisfy prerequisite science courses provided that applicants have taken additional course work in the same discipline.
-Prospective students should be aware that portions of the professional curriculum require solid skills in algebra and introductory integral calculus, and those skills, if not used, quickly diminish.
-As such, we strongly recommend that incoming students take appropriate steps to insure a high level of mathematical aptitude.
+Prospective students should be aware that portions of the professional curriculum require solid skills in algebra and introductory integral calculus, and those math skills, if not used, quickly diminish.
+As such, we strongly recommend that incoming students take appropriate steps to insure a high level of mathematical aptitude